 As part of the College's effort to promote the health and safety of its community members and in support of its educational mission, the College offers programs and services to inform the Fisher community about the health risks associated with drugs and alcohol.
-In addition to New Student Orientation, as well as ongoing Wellness, Campus Life, Residential Life, and Athletics Department programming, these efforts also include the following: formal programming during National Collegiate Alcohol Awareness Week, Safety and Security Department initiatives, training of students and professional staff members, information posted on the College's website, and various other office and committee activities.
+In addition to New Student Orientation, as well as ongoing Wellness, Campus Life, Residential Life, and Athletics Department programming, these efforts also include the following: student alcohol and other drug counseling and education, formal programming during National Collegiate Alcohol Awareness Week, Safety and Security Department initiatives, training of students and professional staff members, information posted on the College's website, and various other office and committee activities.